henrychris/frontend-mentors-henrychris/qr-code-component-main/README.md

 - Learned to structure content using semantic HTML.
 - Learned to use CSS variables.
 - Learned to use CSS resets.
+- Learned to use box sizing
 - Learned the very basics of Flex, although I need to review it.
 - Learned to center an element by setting a `max-width` and setting left and right margins to `auto`.
 - Learned to center an element using Flex.
 - Learned to use `vh` length to fill an element in the viewport.
+1vh

 ### Continued development